 The Oxford Dictionary defines Biomechanics as “The study of the mechanical laws relating to the movement or structure of living organisms.”

-A Biomechanical Assessment is both the static and dynamic examination and assessment of joint complexes (foot and ankle, knee, hips and spinal column) and their interrelationships, under both weight-bearing and non-weight-bearing conditions.
+A Biomechanical Assessment is both the static and dynamic examination and assessment of joint complexes (foot and ankle, knee, hips and spinal column) and their inter-relationships, under both weight-bearing and non-weight-bearing conditions.

 At AC Podiatry these examinations and assessments are made by clinical observation and quantification of:

 Many sporting and overuse injuries can be due, at least in part, to flaws in an individual’s biomechanics.
 For example, Tibialis Posterior Dysfunction is generally seen in people who have poor foot posture (in particular flat feet), weak calf and gluteal (bottom) muscles and restriction through the ankle joint.
-These biomechanical flaws cause an “overloading” of the tendon which, over time, results in pain and dysfunction.
+These biomechanical flaws contribute to an “overloading” of the tendon which, over time, results in pain and dysfunction.
 Obviously if improved prior to injury, we can effectively reduce the risk of injury.

 In addition to injury prevention or rehabilitation, improving biomechanics can assist people perform their chosen sport or activity better.
-This does not just pertain to elite athletes but rather any sportsperson or individual who wants to improve his/her performance?
+This does not just pertain to elite athletes but rather any sportsperson or individual who wants to improve his/her performance.

 Our podiatry team pride themselves on their understanding of biomechanical function.
 Using the results from these examinations and assessments, we are confident we can provide the right treatment plan for you.
 Whether it is a strengthening program, a course of mobilisation/manual therapy, a pair of orthoses, shockwave or a referral to an appropriate health professional, you can trust us with your foot health.